Exabel/api/exabel/api/data/doc/signals.rst

 ..  http:post:: /v1/signals

     :reqjson string name: Signal resource name on the form ``signals/{signalId}`` (required).
-    :reqjson string entityType: Resource name of the entity type this signal may exist for (required).
     :reqjson string displayName: Signal display name (required).
     :reqjson string description: Signal description.
     :reqjson string downsamplingMethod: The default downsampling method to use when this signal is re-sampled into